Ascendry-io/VaultModels/README.md

 npm run build
 ```

+This will:
+1. Clean the previous build using `npm run clean`
-This will compile the TypeScript files and generate the appropriate type definitions.
+2. Compile the TypeScript files using `tsc`
+3. Generate appropriate type definitions

 ## Versioning

 This package follows [Semantic Versioning](https://semver.org/).
+Current version: 2.0.1

 When making changes:
 - Major version: Breaking changes to the API
 - Minor version: New features that are backward compatible
 - Patch version: Backward compatible bug fixes